ruskovweb/channels.ts/README.md

 The channel has been closed.
 ```

 First we create a channel of numbers.
 By default the channel will have a buffer size of 1.
 Then we define two routines.
-They are simple IIFE functions that represents the go routines.
+They are simple IIFE functions that represent the go routines.
 They are executed immediately and we forget about them.
 That's why the `Waiting for the channel to be closed...` message appeared first.
 Now they can communicate with each other through our channel.
 The first routine writes to the channel and the second one reads from it.
 Finally with the `chan.untilClosed()` we are waiting for the channel to be closed, otherwise the program will exit immediately.

 For more details see the [documentation](DOCUMENTATION.md).